Bitter gourd pickle step-by-step recipe with photos.

 Apart from making pickles, the easiest way I cook bitter gourd is by shallow-frying it.
 I rub some salt and turmeric over sliced bitter gourd and shallow fry in coconut oil.
 It forms a great side dish that can be made in less than 15 minutes.

-- This pickle matures way faster than lemon pickle.
+This pickle matures way faster than a lemon pickle.
 Keep an eye from the third day onwards.

 1. Chop the bitter gourd into small pieces

-2. In the large bow, add bitter gourd, lemon and lemon juice.
+2. In the large bowl, add bitter gourd, lemon, and lemon juice.
 Mix well

 3. Add salt and jaggery powder and mix well.
 Let it sit for 30 minutes

 4. Add chilli powder and fenugreek-mustard powder.
 Mix well